 University policy requires that registration fees be paid in full at the beginning of each term on or before the due date.
-Payment may be made by cash, money order, or major credit card.
-Other payment options include short-term tuition loan (with repayment occurring during the semester), or financial aid credit.
+Payment may be made by check, money order, or major credit card.
+Other payment options include payment plan (with repayment occurring during the semester), or financial aid credit.
 All payment options are detailed on the tuition statement that is sent to all registered students prior to the start of each semester.